dysnomiarpg/slash/README.md

 The free license is a modified version of the [MIT license](https://opensource.org/licenses/MIT), with the conditions that:

 -   you are an individual, or a non-profit or not-for-profit organisation
--   generate no revenue through the usage of slashlib
+-   generate no revenue through the usage of Slash
 -   your bot is in less than 1000 guilds

 A commercial license is also available for larger organisations, or bots that generate revenue.